xelatihy/yocto-gl/docs/yocto/yocto_json.md

 Use `load_json(filename, json)` or `json = load_json(filename)` to load json data from a file, and `save_json(filename, json)` to save json data to a file.
-Upon errors, an `io_error` is thrown from all IO functions.
+Upon errors, an `json_error` is thrown from all IO functions.
-See [Yocto/CommonIO](yocto_commonio.md) for discussion on error handling and use without exceptions.

 ```cpp
 auto json = json_value{};